tableau/hyper-db/website/docs/sql/external/formats.md

 - Schemas with zero columns

 :::note
 If an Arrow file contains columns with unsupported data types, Hyper can still read the other columns in the file, as long as you do not select any unsupported columns.
-This is not the case for unsupported encodings, e.g. dictionary encodings.
-Hyper cannot read Arrow files that contain any dictionaries.
+This is not the case for unsupported encodings, e.g., dictionary encoding, since Hyper cannot read dictionary-encoded Arrow data.
 :::

 :::note